davidwrede/chef-web-docs-1/includes_resources/includes_resource_service_reboot_actions.rst

    Cancel a reboot request.

 ``:nothing``
+   .. tag resources_common_actions_nothing

+   Define this resource block to do nothing until notified by another resource to take action.
+When this resource is notified, this resource block is either run immediately or it is queued up to be run at the end of the chef-client run.

-   .. include:: ../../includes_resources_common/includes_resources_common_actions_nothing.rst
+   .. end_tag

 ``:reboot_now``
-   Reboot a node so that the |chef client| may continue the installation process.
+   Reboot a node so that the chef-client may continue the installation process.

 ``:request_reboot``
-   Reboot a node at the end of a |chef client| run.
+   Reboot a node at the end of a chef-client run.

+.. end_tag